 As an industrial engineer, you will combine your engineering background with good business sense to serve as the bridge between management goals and operational performance.
 This is probably the reason why many IEs are moving into managerial roles.
 It is clear that a transition in skills is occurring: industrial engineers are adding managerial skills to their technical skills (Olszewski et al 2010).

 According to the Bureau of Labor Statistics, the job outlook for industrial engineers will grow to 8% from 2018 to 2028, faster than the average for all occupations (BLS, 2020).
-This is because the nature of the occupation is versatile.
+This is because the nature of the trade is versatile.
 Since IEs are not specialized as other engineers, they can put their expertise into use in a variety of industries.
 These include manufacturing industries, consulting and engineering services, research and development firms, healthcare, and wholesale trade.
 This gives them the leeway for career exploration.

 In the U.S., industrial engineers held about 291,710 jobs in 2019.
 The aerospace and architectural industries were the leading sectors that employed industrial engineers (BLS, 2020).

 Source: Bureau of Labor Statistics 2019

 Math skills.
 You will need a firm understanding of physics and advanced math subjects, including statistics, calculus, and trigonometry.
 You can also expect to take on several business classes and research design and data analysis classes, especially if you pursue graduate studies.

 Communication skills.
 Speaking and writing skills are also very important to an industrial engineer.
 Since part of your work is to explain concepts and produce documentation for employees, other engineers, and scientists, you must be able to explain your findings in a coherent and clear manner.

 Creativity.
 Your creativity and ingenuity will come in handy when designing processes, especially with the goal of reducing costs and labor while achieving the same business goals.